Seaport Village station

-Seaport Village station is a station of the Green and Silver Lines on the San Diego Trolley, United States.
-It is located in the Marina District section of the city, which features waterfront apartments, just west of Downtown.
-Seaport Village, a shopping and entertainment complex, is located adjacent to the station.
+Seaport Village station is a station of the Green and Silver Lines on the San Diego Trolley in San Diego, California.
+It is located in the Marina district of the city.
+Seaport Village, a shopping and entertainment complex, is adjacent to the station.
 This station opened June 30, 1990 as part of the Orange Line's (then called the East Line) Bayside Extension.

 Seaport Village is where the Green and the Silver lines split.
-The Silver Line turns east towards America Plaza as part of its clockwise circular route around Downtown San Diego, while the Green Line moves north towards Santa Fe Depot on its route through Old Town Transit Center to east county and Santee.
+The Silver Line turns east towards America Plaza as part of its clockwise circular route around downtown San Diego, while the Green Line moves north towards Santa Fe Depot on its route through Old Town Transit Center to east county and Santee.

 The station was closed from July 9 through October 8, 2012 to undergo renovations as part of the Trolley Renewal Project.

 On September 2, 2012, service to this station by the Orange Line was replaced by the Green Line as part of a system redesign.